2019 Grammy® Award Nominee

 Best New Age Album

 "It's a rare pleasure to find music that gives me pause, slows me down from the daily deluge and gives me a moment to think.
 That's exactly what happened when I first heard "Caravan" from Opium Moon's self-titled, debut album.
-This music with violin, santur (a hammered dulcimer,) ancient percussion and bass is spacious and timeless." - Bob Boilen, NPR Music
+This music with violin, santur (Persian hammered dulcimer,) ancient percussion and bass is spacious and timeless." - Bob Boilen, NPR (National Public Radio, USA)

 Hamid Saeidi, Lili Haydn, Itai Disraeli & M.B.
 Gordy

 "Descriptors like enchanting, elegant and hypnotic just don’t seem to do justice" - World Music Central

 "Opium Moon‘s debut album is the soundtrack to an exotic, hazy, languorous dream, a sensual/spiritual trip into the mystic."

 "Descriptors like enchanting, elegant and hypnotic just don’t seem to do justice to Be Why Music’s recent self-titled release of Opium Moon.
 It is indeed enchanting, elegant and hypnotic, but it’s more.
 Surely, this is the music drunk bees must hear lolling inside a flower, captives to the warm summer sun and soothing breeze surrounded and infused by drugging fragrance.
 Finding your inner drunk bee is no further than a listen to this extraordinary CD." - World Music Central

 "It’s been quite some time since a thoroughly enticing, alluring and totally engaging album has come my way.
 Throw yourself into the spirit of Opium Moom and you’ll be lifted by spirit in every imaginable way!" - Lloyd Barde, Common Ground